sethcottle/littlelink/README.md

 ![Logo](https://cdn.cottle.cloud/littlelink/littlelink.gif)

 # LittleLink
-DIY <a href="https://linktr.ee/" target="_blank" rel="noopener">LinkTree</a> alternative.
-LittleLink has more than 60+ branded button styles you can use (with even more being added by our community).
+The DIY self-hosted <a href="https://linktr.ee/" target="_blank" rel="noopener">LinkTree</a> alternative.
+LittleLink has more than 60 branded button styles you can easily use, with more being added by our community all the time.

 ![Theme](https://cdn.cottle.cloud/littlelink/themesupport.gif)